 Sundas evening took them back to the Elven Nations Cornerclub, where Trent tried out a few questionable tunes to an audience that (save for Daria and Jane) didn’t give a damn, and it was wonderful.

-Jane stopped by the Olerlo Manor on Morndas morning and returned at noon with a sealed paper in her hand and a curious expression.
+Jane stopped by the Olerlo Manor on Morndas morning, and returned at noon with a sealed paper in her hand and a curious expression on her face.

 “Hey, Daria.
 A courier came by with a letter for you.”

 Daria looked up from her book, the slender twelfth volume of Perus’s Interviews with Tapestrists that had been left behind by a previous occupant.

 “Yeah, there’s a note here from Quinn telling me to ask Serjo Olerlo to send this letter to the Sloans,” Jane said, handing Daria the paper.
 "I guess she still thinks you’re with Tomal.”

 From Quinn?
 Suddenly faint, Daria held the letter up to the nearest sconce.

 I hope you get this letter.
 I’m sure you’re having a lot of fun with Serjo Sloan.
 Serjo Talori tells me he’s one of the most eligible bachelors in Vvardenfell.